 Comedonal acne is different from other forms of acne, such as cystic acne and nodular acne, because it is non-inflammatory.

-If you’re dealing with comedonal acne, oil-free cosmetics are your best bet.
-Also, wash your face twice daily with a mild soap and water.
-It’s also best to quit smoking and eat a healthy diet that’s low in sugar, fat and dairy products.
+If you’re dealing with comedonal acne, oil-free cosmetics marketed as "non-comedogenic" are your best bet.
+Also, wash your face twice daily with a mild cleanser and water and follow with a non-comedogenic moisturizer.

 These topical treatments should be applied once or twice daily as a thin layer to the entire area affected.
 Be patient, because it may take several weeks to months before you see improvement.